brob92993/EmployeeDirectory/README.md

 # Employee Directory

 ## Description
-A React application that allows the user to view and sort through their entire directory of employees.
+A React application that allows the user to view and sort through their entire directory of employees by employee name.

 ![screenshot](public/img/EDscreenshot.PNG)